 County government provides essential services we use every day.
 Citizens and their government must work together as neighbors to enhance programs and services and to preserve our history.

 One of the most important components of a democratic society is public participation.
-The boards, commissions, committees, and councils listed in this brochure provide an opportunity for Coconino County citizens to take an active role in County government.
+The boards, commissions, committees, and councils provide an opportunity for Coconino County citizens to take an active role in County government.

 Some of these bodies have been established by state law; others have been created by the Board of Supervisors.
 The board strives to maintain cultural, ethnic, geographic, and educational diversity and to draw upon valuable areas of expertise available in our community.